Horyus/typedoc-vortex-theme/README.md

-# Documentation Theme for Thunder
+# Documentation Theme for Vortex

 This is a plugin made to be used with TypeDoc.